itsnubix/koa-mvc/README.md

 ## Migrating from a sails.js app

 * With koa-mvc, the server-side code is located in `./app`.
 With sails.js, server-side code is located in `./api`
+* Configuration information is available by the global `KoaConfig` rather than `sails.config`
 * The signature for controller actions has different parameters.
 With koa-mvc, `req` and `res` are properties on a `context` object.

   **sails.js**